Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/User_Manual/50_Motor_Sense_Connections.md

 The WaveSculptor provides four isolated differential inputs for information from the motor.
 Three of these are routed to timer/capture peripherals in the main processor, and are normally used for three Hall-effect position sensors.
 The fourth channel is routed to a UART serial receiver, and expects digital data.
 Depending on the adapter board, this data may contain temperature, position, velocity, or a combination of all three.

-A brief datasheet for each adapter option is available in the [Adapter Documentation](../../Motor_Sense_Interfaces/index.md).
+A brief datasheet for each adapter option is available in the [Motor Sense Documentation](../../Motor_Sense_Interfaces/index.md).
 If your motor requires an adapter that is not yet available, please contact Prohelion to enquire about development, as new adapters are simple and low-cost to design.

 ## Connector Pinout